Livin21/go-fake/README.md

 ### Adding New Data Types

 1. Add the generator function to `pkg/faker/providers.go`
+2. Add the pattern to `internal/generator/intelligent.go` inference maps
-2. Add the case to the switch statement in `internal/generator/generator.go`
+3. Add the case to the switch statement in `generateValueByType()`
-3. Update the help text in `cmd/generate/main.go`
+4. Update the help text in `cmd/generate/main.go`
-4. Add tests for the new functionality
+5. Add tests for the new functionality

+### AI Integration Development

+For OpenAI integration development, see **[docs/OPENAI_INTEGRATION.md](docs/OPENAI_INTEGRATION.md)** for:
+- API integration patterns
+- Field inference strategies
+- Fallback mechanisms
+- Cost optimization techniques

 ## Contributing 🤝